allenjoey/k3s-ansible-install/README.md

 ```
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```
 Log in to ArgoCD using the username admin and the password.
-Chnage the password in the UI click on user Info (UPDATE PASSWORD)
+Change the password in the UI click on user Info (UPDATE PASSWORD)

 ## Example install Jenkins with Helm
 ```